Self-Paced Training for Mental Health Professionals

 (will be available to download with registration)

 *Please note: Once you register for the course online, you will receive access through a username and password.
-This information will generally be sent out to you by email 3-5 business days after registration.
+This information will generally be sent out to you by your requested email within 5-7 business days after registration.